joaotavora/eglot/README.md

 ```

 This tells Emacs that any `python-mode` buffers in that directory
-should have a particular buffer-local value of
+should have a particular value of `eglot-workspace-configuration`.
-`eglot-workspace-configuration`.
-That variable's value should be
+That variable's value should be _association list_ of _parameter
-_association list_ of _parameter sections_ which are presumably
+sections_ which are presumably understood by the server.

-understood by the server.
-In this example, we associate section
+In this above, we associated the _section_ `:pyls` with the parameters
-`pyls` with the parameters object `(:plugins (:jedi_completion
+object `(:plugins (:jedi_completion (:include_params t)))`.

-(:include_params t)))`.
+### Multiple workspace configuration for multiple servers

-Now, supposing that you also had some Go code in the very same
+Suppose you also had some Go code in the very same project, you can
-project, you can configure the Gopls server in the same file.
+configure the Gopls server in the same `.dir-locals.el' file.
 Adding
 a section for `go-mode`, the file's contents become:

 ```lisp